emekoi/utilz/pal/PALETTE.md

 # palette file spec
-palettes can passed to pal as `palette-profile` where no `-profile` means to use the `default` profile.
+palettes can passed to pal as `palette-profile` where no `-profile` means to use the `default` profile. they are written in a small subset of TOML.
 ```toml
 # the only required profile
 [default]